usc-csci467/usc-csci467.github.io/index.md

 {:/comment}

 ## Resources
+This semester, I am writing **[Lecture Notes](assets/notes.pdf)** that accompany all the iPad lectures.
+I recommend using these notes as reference material for studying.
-While there is no required textbook for this class, you may find the following useful:
+There is no required textbook for this class.
+If you do want to learn from a textbook, the following may be useful:
 - [*Probabilistic Machine Learning: An Introduction*](https://probml.github.io/pml-book/book1.html) (PML) and [*Probabilistic Machine Learning: Advanced Topics*](https://probml.github.io/pml-book/book2.html) (PML2) by Kevin Murphy.
 You may also find PML Chapters 2-3 and 7 useful for reviewing prerequisites.
 - [*The Elements of Statistical Learning*](https://hastie.su.domains/Papers/ESLII.pdf) by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 - [*Patterns, Predictions, and Actions: A Story about Machine Learning*](https://mlstory.org/) by Moritz Hardt and Benjamin Recht